 Inform Decisions Regarding Telework Options

-Once job descriptions have been created for your organization they need to be thoroughly reviewed not only by management and human resources, but also by the employee performing the job.
+Once job descriptions have been created for your organization, they need to be thoroughly reviewed not only by management and human resources, but also by the employee performing the job.
 Once this process is complete, roll out the job descriptions to all employees and make sure they are signed and placed in employment files.
 Keep the job descriptions in a folder on a shared drive for employees to access or give them an individual copy.

 As jobs change and responsibilities shift, periodically review existing job description to determine if the job description is still representative of the actual job.
 Do this no less than annually and also every time there is turnover in a position.
-As outlined above, creating and keeping job descriptions up to date will make life a lot easier for any employer.
+As outlined above, creating and keeping job descriptions up to date will make life a lot easier for every employer.